 It's not entirely clear what causes you to have cataracts.
 According to the NHS, the following may increase your risk:

-In the short-term, if your cataracts aren't too bad, stronger glasses and brighter reading lights may be able to help.
+In the short-term, if your cataracts aren’t too bad, stronger glasses and brighter reading lights may be able to help.
 Eventually, as your cataracts develop, you will likely need surgery to remove and replace the affected lens.
-Cataract surgery is in fact the most common operation performed in the UK, with a very high success rate.
+Did you know: cataract surgery is the most common operation performed in the UK, with a very high success rate.

 Glaucoma

 Glaucoma is another prominent cause of sight loss.
-It occurs when the fluid builds up in the eye, putting pressure on the optic nerve and causes a gradual loss of vision.
+It occurs when fluid builds up in the eye, putting pressure on the optic nerve and causing a gradual loss of vision.
 Glaucoma is most common in those in their 70s and 80s.

 This eye condition is most common in older people, affecting around one in every 10 people over 75.
 Ethnicity also plays a part, with people of African, Caribbean or Asian origin at a higher risk of developing the condition.
 If you have a family history of glaucoma, or have a medical condition like diabetes, hypertension, or sickle cell anaemia, you are more likely to develop glaucoma.

 Some forms of glaucoma can destroy vision before symptoms even become noticeable.
-For this reason, it is very important to make regular appointments with an optician.
+For this reason, it is very important to make regular appointments with an optician, even if you have no symptoms.
 Glaucoma develops slowly over several years and tends to cause a loss of peripheral vision first.
 Both eyes are usually affected, although it may become worse in one eye.

 Occasionally, the condition can develop suddenly.
 Look for the following symptoms: